YourePrettyGood/PseudoreferencePipeline/README.md

 GATK: DP <= about 0.5 * average post-markdup depth || MQ <= 50.0

+### Generating a pseudoreference from joint genotyping:

+To use `PSEUDOFASTA` with the output of `JOINTGENO` (described below), be sure to add a fourth column to your `PSEUDOFASTA` metadata file that contains the prefix of the jointly-genotyped VCF (i.e. the first column of your `JOINTGENO` metadata file.

+Also, make **absolutely** sure to use the `jointgeno` SPECIAL option, otherwise `PSEUDOFASTA` will just ignore the joint prefix, and run in single-sample mode.

+## Joint genotyping:

+If you wish to perform joint genotyping on your samples, you'll need to use the `JOINTGENO` task.
+The metadata file for this task has a slightly different format than usual, with columns:
+1. The prefix to use for the output jointly-genotyped VCF
+1. The reference FASTA (same as the usual second column)
+1. The prefix used for the previous task on the first sample
+1. The prefix used for the previous task on the second sample
+1. etc.

+Aside from that, `JOINTGENO` just needs to know which variant caller to use as a SPECIAL option (i.e. `HC` or `MPILEUP`).

+One **major** difference between applying `JOINTGENO` to GATK HaplotypeCaller versus BCFtools is that we require that you run the `HC` task with the `no_geno` option prior to running `JOINTGENO`, whereas you can just run the BCFtools version of `JOINTGENO` from BAMs, no need to run the `MPILEUP` task beforehand.
+This is because joint genotyping for GATK happens at the GenotypeGVCFs step, not at the HaplotypeCaller step, so it operates on VCFs, and you will want to parallelize your HaplotypeCaller calls, which `JOINTGENO` wouldn't be able to do efficiently by itself.

+Default INFO and FORMAT tags output in the jointly-genotyped VCF:
+For bcftools versions < 1.3:
+DP, DP4, SP

+For bcftools versions >= 1.3 and < 1.7:
+DP, AD, SP, ADF, ADR

+For bcftools versions >= 1.7:
+DP, AD, SP, ADF, ADR

 ## Helper tasks `DEPTH` and `POLYDIV`:

 Two extra tasks are available to provide summaries of the data: `DEPTH` and `POLYDIV`